-'''

-if x \ne 0 and 1/x < 10 then x := x+1 else x := x-1 fi
+if $x \neq 0$ and 1/x < 10 then x := x+1 else x := x-1 fi

-'''

 We would probably expect that for x=0, one should execute the assignment x:=x-1.
 If however, our conjunction would be transparent, then the expression would evaluate to 'division by zero not allowed', which means that our program would abort.
-Notice also that the transparency of and would imply which would mean that when an interpreter evaluates p and q, then it first evaluates both p and q - as in "usual mathematics" - and only later applies and to them.
+Notice also that the transparency of and would imply ff and ee = ee which would mean that when an interpreter evaluates p and q, then it first evaluates both p and q - as in "usual mathematics" - and only later applies and to them.
 Such a mode is called an eager evaluation.

-'''

-x \ne 0 and 1/x < 10
+$x \neq 0$ and 1/x < 10

-'''